Homeschooling Resources

 • Pre-K students meet Tuesdays and Thursdays from 9am-12pm

-• Kindergarten and 1st-grade students meet Tuesdays and Thursdays from 9am-12pm
+• Kindergarten and 1st-grade students meet on Tuesdays and Thursdays from 9am-12pm

 • Elementary students meet on Mondays and Wednesdays from 1-4pm